RoBro92/SmartRV-TankPro/docs/getting-started.md

 - Prebuilt: use release binaries in `releases/v0.2.0/` (`cyd-bootloader-0.2.0.bin`, `cyd-partitions-0.2.0.bin`, `cyd-firmware-0.2.0.bin`) with esptool or PlatformIO upload.
 - Build/flash from `firmware/src/display/CYD`: `pio run -e cyd_s3` (or `pio run -t upload -e cyd_s3 --upload-port <port>`).
 - Binaries: `.pio/build/cyd_s3/` (bootloader, partitions, firmware) if you build locally.
+> Why three CYD files?
+PlatformIO/esptool flashing needs bootloader + partitions + firmware.
+If you use `pio run -t upload` you only need the firmware.bin; esptool users flash all three.

 ## Pairing with CYD (Direct or Wi‑Fi)
 1) Controller: enable pairing (button hold per LED prompt) or power up with no creds + pairing on.